 How to write a lesson plan.
-The thing most new teachers struggle with most.
-With these 7 strategies you should be able to cut down on planning time and increase the effectiveness of your lessons.
+The thing most new teachers struggle with the most.
+With these 7 strategies, you should be able to cut down on planning time and increase the effectiveness of your lessons.

 1. You don’t have to reinvent the wheel.

 Teachers are for the most part the most sharing people, I have not met a single teacher who wasn’t prepared to share their experience, knowledge or lesson plans.
 You simply cannot do it all alone.

 If you have to plan a specific lesson, there will be someone out there, either in your school or the wider world that has planned it before.

 Ask someone in your department, look on Pinterest (yes…really!
 It is full of great teaching ideas!) or even buy resources from resources sharing websites like TpT or TES (although I would hold back on investing your money, it’s not sustainable and you don’t know what quality you are going to get).

 I’m not saying you should just use someone else’s lessons but, taking inspiration and using parts or the lesson or resources is completely fine.

 You should adapt them to the students in your class though.
 Great teachers do this all the time, there simply isn’t enough time to completely write every lesson.

 You will inevitably, have other pressures arriving at your door, both school and personal life-based.
 Make sure you consider these when it comes to planning lessons.